Policies Unlawful Sexual Misconduct Policies and Procedures

 • the date the results become final, which is the date the parties receive the written determination of the appeal or the date on which an appeal would no longer be timely.

-Disclosure of the result in this manner does not violate the Family Educational Rights and Privacy Act (FERPA) and is consistent with the college’s obligations under the Clery Act.
+Disclosure of the result in this manner does not violate the Family Educational Rights and Privacy Act (FERPA) and is consistent with the college’s obligations under the CleryAct.

 Students found responsible for any violation under this policy are subject to the following sanctions:

-Active Sanctions: Because our goal is to make the student conduct process a redemptive and learning experience, students are often required to complete an assignment that is designed to offer opportunities to develop new knowledge or skills, reflect on their experiences, and contribute to the community in some way.
+Active Sanctions: Because our goal is to make the student grievance procedures a redemptive and learning experience, students are often required to complete an assignment that is designed to offer opportunities to develop new knowledge or skills, reflect on their experiences, and contribute to the community in some way.
 Some examples of these opportunities are written reflection papers, community service, mentoring, educational programs, and counseling.
+Sanctions may also include, but are not limited to, one or more of the following:

 • Formal apology.
 A written and/or verbal apology to the offended party/parties.

 • Restitution.
-Compensation for loss, damages or injury.
+Compensation for loss, damages, or injury.
 This may take the form of completing appropriate service and/or monetary or material replacement.

 • Parental Notification.
-Parental notification may occur if a student is claimed as a dependent and is either found responsible for sexual assault, placed on deferred suspension, suspended or expelled.
+Parental notification may occur if a student is claimed as a dependent and is either found responsible for sexual assault, placed on deferred suspension, suspended, or expelled.

 • Loss of privileges.
 Denial of specified privileges for a designated period of time.
-Loss of privileges includes, but is not limited to, open hours, vehicle permit, living in residence halls or off-campus, entering the dining commons, and attending or participating in college programs or activities (such as athletic events, intramurals, music performances, drama productions, intercollegiate athletics, graduation exercises, student leadership positions, club activities, off-campus study programs, summer travel programs, etc.).
+Loss of privileges includes, but is not limited to, open hours, vehicle permit, living in residence halls or offcampus, entering the dining commons, and attending or participating in college programs or activities (such as athletic events, intramurals, music performances, drama productions, intercollegiate athletics, graduation exercises, student leadership positions, club activities, off-campus study programs, summer travel programs, etc.).

 • Student Life probation.
 A period of review during which the student must demonstrate the ability to comply with the Community Life Statement and other college policies or requirements.
 Probation status takes away the privilege of holding certain student leadership positions.
 Probation may, but does not always, restrict a student’s ability to participate in activities such as study abroad programs, or other activities in which the student is representing the college.
 Students are typically placed on Student Life probation for 15 or 30 weeks of the academic calendar.
 Violations that occur during the probation period may lead to further restrictions such as, but not limited to, extension of the probationary period, deferred suspension, suspension, or expulsion from the college.